Rick Grimes: Season 6

 In the season premiere, "First Time Again", while getting reacquainted with Morgan, Rick discovers a quarry filled with hundreds of walkers held in by a barricade that is about to fail.
 He takes de facto command of Alexandria with Deanna's approval and recruits the native Alexandrians to help lure the herd away.
 In "Thank You", Rick and the rest of the groups follow the horn of the truck hurriedly and it separates of Glenn and Michonne, but when it tries to drive its vehicle it is attacked by a group of wolves to which Morgan let them go ahead but Rick he manages to knock down all the wolves that tried to kill him, while trying to restart the RV to go home, he discovers that the engine had been turned off, thanks to a shot fired by the blond wolf.
 Each failed attempt to light the RV sends Rick into a state of increasing panic, before he hears the pack's moans as they emerge from the forest beside him.
 The plan goes awry at several points and Rick returns to Alexandria pursued by half of the herd in the episode "Now".
 Deanna realizes she is no longer fit to lead the community, and officially makes Rick leader of Alexandria.
-In the same night, Rick shares with Jessie fears about the daunting scenario, but she encourages him by talking about the possibility of a better future, and the two end up sharing a passionate kiss.
 The next morning ["Heads Up"], Rick continues guarding the premises of Alexandria to ensure that their situation was not compromised, and Rick also meets with Morgan to reproach him for letting the wolves escape, which had frustrated Rick's plan to drive away the walkers.
 Despite having received leadership of the community, Rick continues to believe that the Alexandrians are not ready to survive in the new world.
 This reason leads him to scold Tara when she risks her life to save Spencer, since he felt that the effort was not worth it.
 Later, while looking at the balloons that Glenn and Enid had released in the sky as a sign that they were still alive, Rick and all the residents of the community witness how the watchtower that was outside Alexandria collapse on the walls, allowing the entry of the horde of walkers.
 In the mid-season finale, "Start to Finish", the herd breaches Alexandria's walls and Rick takes shelter with Carl, Michonne, Gabriel, Deanna, Jessie, and her sons Ron and Sam in Jessie's house.
 Deanna is revealed to have been bitten and asks Rick to look out for the native Alexandrians as he does his own pre-Alexandria group before she dies.
 Rick prepares ponchos covered in walker innards for the group to sneak through the herd to safety.